 - Develop a directory of arts activities in your community, including craft fairs, museum programs, concerts, historical tours, and school activities like plays and art exhibits.
 List community resources.
-Publish this directory in the PTA newsletter or on your PTA website. - Your local newsletter or website can be used as a vehicle not only to inform your members of arts events but also as a vehicle to publish work by students in your school. - Invite an art or music teacher to talk about the school program and how parents can help.
-Ask the principal or teacher to present a program to your members about the arts activities carried on in school
+Publish this directory in the PTA newsletter or on your PTA website. - Your PTA newsletter or website can be used to inform your members of arts events and as a vehicle to publish work by students in your school. - Invite an art or music teacher to talk about the school program and how parents can help.
+Ask the principal or teacher to present a program to your members about the arts activities in school and how the arts enrich other learning activities.

-- and how the arts enrich other learning activities. - Present a panel of speakers from your community.
+- Present a panel of speakers from your community.
 Invite representatives from local museums, historical and architectural societies, and youth service groups to talk about their programs. - Encourage parents to become arts advocates by educating them on the legislative issues related to arts education.
-Invite speakers from arts advocacy organizations to a meeting to speak to the parents about the future of arts in education. - Share information regarding Arts in Education movements like STEM (Science, Technology, Engineering, and Math) to STEAM (STEM+Arts); a movement that encourages the integration of Art into STEM subjects.
+Invite speakers from arts advocacy organizations to a meeting to speak to the parents about the future of arts in education. - Share information regarding Arts in Education movements like STEM (Science, Technology, Engineering, and Math) to STEAM (STEM+Arts), a movement that encourages the integration of Art into STEM subjects.